-I used to hunt up in the Tehachapi mountains of California.
-Once, a friend and I went up to the Kelso Valley to hunt quail.
-We parked the car and walked two or three miles before coming to a covey of quail.
-I'd never seen such a large covey-there must have been 200 birds in it-and, believe me, we were excited.
-My companion had a heart condition and overdid it, so he returned to the car.
+I used to hunt up in the Tehachapi mountains in California.
+Several years ago a friend and I went up to the Kelso Valley to hunt quail.
+We parked the car and walked two or three miles, but we did not see a quail.
+Finally we came to a covey of quail, there must have been 200 birds in it!
+I have never seen such a large covey - believe me, we were excited.
+My companion had a heart condition, and he overdid it so he had to return to the car.
 But I stayed on and followed that covey as they scattered in every direction.
 As I followed them, I lost sense of time and direction.
+I didn't even know where I was.
 All of a sudden it occurred to me that I was lost.
 I did not know which direction to go.
 The foothills of the Tehachapis are rugged country.
 I climbed to the top of one of the hills and looked around to see if I could recognize some spot.
 I give you my word, I couldn't see a hill, a tree, or anything that looked familiar.
 At a time like that one has a feeling of fright, so I started out rather hurriedly and walked, I'm sure, for thirty minutes.
 Suddenly it occurred to me that I must be going in the wrong direction.
 I could see nothing familiar.
 I turned around and started off in the opposite direction, thinking I would see something familiar.
+There was nothing.
 Without a compass, without knowing where I was, I became absolutely frightened.
+Again I climbed to the top of the highest hill in that area and scanned the landscape.
 Believe me, I prayed to the Lord to get me out of that situation.
-And as I stood there, I thought how tragic it is to be lost in this world and not know where you are going-to have no compass, no map, nothing.
+And as I stood there, I thought how tragic it is to be lost in this world and not know where you are going - to have no compass, no map, no anything.
 Just lost.